jg-pereira/MycoSurveil/README.md

 3. **Variant Calling and Phylogenetic Analysis:** Accurate detection of Single Nucleotide Polymorphisms (SNPs) and Indels against reference fungal genomes.
 Reconstruction of evolutionary relationships and high-resolution automated cluster detection to identify outbreaks and transmission chains.

 ## Input
+To run this pipeline is necessary an input folder with a suitable structure:
-- A folder with two subfolders:
+- A folder, for exemple named ` with two subfolders:
   - `rawdata_fastq`: containing reads in FASTQ format.
   - `ref_genome`: containing the reference genome of *Candida* in fna format.
 - An Excel metadata file (.xlsx) containing two mandatory columns: Sample_ID and NGS_ID